Frequently asked questions

 • Disadvantages are they can be difficult to standardise, also natural fragrances tend not to last as long on skin as their synthetic counterparts.
 Natural scents often stay much closer on the body and are not as loud and diffusive as a scent with synthetics.
 I personally love this more subtle experience.

-If someone describes perfume, scent or fragrance are they different things?
+Are perfume, scent & fragrance different things?

-• Nope!
+Nope!
 They are all interchangeable words to describe the wonderful world of smell, and the scents we can apply.
 The word perfume comes from the Latin ‘per fumum’ which means through smoke.
 It originates from times when scented smoke from wood and resin were used in ritual.

 Why do I love some perfumes and not others?

-• We all have smell preferences, our response is based partly on our personalities and partly on life experiences.
+We all have smell preferences, our response is based partly on our personalities and partly on life experiences.
 A note of jasmine, could be wonderfully to you - reminding you of a favourite holiday...
 It may be repellant to someone else if it reminds them of a jasmine growing outside a window while they were very ill.

 How many perfumes should I try at a time?

-• Two is a good number – one on each wrist.
+Two is a good number – one on each wrist.
 You may want to record which scent is on which wrist, it's surprising how hard it can be to remember a few hours later...

-• If you can, try the perfume in different ways - cold days vs warm, on skin and on clothing, in different moods or settings.
+If you can, try the perfume in different ways - cold days vs warm, on skin and on clothing, in different moods or settings.
 In the same way that some hats, coats or shoes suit different occasions, perfumes are worth playing with and trying more than once.

 Can I tell how a perfume will smell on me from a scent strip?

-• It's a good indicator - but skin is always best.
+It's a good indicator - but skin is always best.
 Paper blotters, or scent strips are a good way to tell if you like a perfume’s initial impression.
 If you’re buying for yourself it's ideal to see how the notes unfolds on you as the perfume interacts with your body chemistry.

 • Parfum – 15-25 %